RashmirekhaHatibaruah19/face_recognition_attendance_system/README.md

 This is a complete, production-ready face recognition attendance system.
 Feel free to extend it with additional features or improvements based on your specific requirements.

-## 📄 License

-This project is provided as-is for educational and commercial use.
-Please ensure compliance with local privacy laws when implementing face recognition systems.